matheusrambo/matheusrambo/README.md

 ###  :wave: &nbsp;Hello guys!

-I'm a student of computer science at the university of the state of santa catarina.
-At the moment I use GitHub to post my work and studies that I did in college.
+I have Bachelor of Computer Science from State University of Santa Catarina (UDESC), Joinville, SC At the moment I use GitHub to post my work and studies that I did in college.

-When I graduate, I will go to the cloud area ☁️☁️, perhaps a cloud architect 🛠️☁️, earning Microsoft certificates. 📝
+My next step is study to go to the cloud area ☁️☁️, perhaps a cloud architect 🛠️☁️, earning Microsoft certificates. 📝

 ### 🤝🏻 &nbsp;Connect with me